wanx-troopers/wanx-troopers.github.io/sigmas.md

 Preview Any
 ```

-* `WanVideo Scheduler` outputs `end_step` as float number matching its input.
-  This is likely because you can still wire that float number in `WanVideo Sampler` start or end step and it will work correctly - so long as scheduler is in sync between `Wan Video Scheduler` and `WanVideo Sampler` - conjecture.
+The reason this works is because there is some additional magic in the code related to intentional "mislabelling" of floating sigma value as an integer:

+* if `WanVideo Scheduler` receives a float instead of an integer as `end_step` it just passes it through and outputs same floating point number
+* `WanVideo Sampler` then interprets it same way as if `WanVideo Step To Sigma` was plugged into it directly

+### Additional Useful Nodes

 * `String To Float List` - facility to specify sigmas directly
 * `Create CFG Schedule Float List` - not sigma but often set in the same part of workflow.
 * `Preview Any` - easy to way to check output from the two above mentioned nodes

-Wiring two `WanVideo Scheduler`-s into two `WanVideo Scheduler`-s for Wan 2.2:
+### Wiring two `WanVideo Scheduler`-s into two `WanVideo Scheduler`-s for Wan 2.2

 ![schedulers](screenshots/schedulers.webp)

+Explanation about `WanVideo Scheduler`:

+> you only need to connect the scheduler output,
+> rest aren't even used but are there so you can
+> connect them to the sampler to indicate those
+> all are controlled by the scheduler node

 ## Native Nodes For Working With Sigmas